PathogenicKatt/PathogenicKatt.github.io/_notes/packet-sniffer.md

     - **ACK** - Acknowledge(Lastly, the client sends a final TCP segment with the ACK flag set and this completes the "three-way handshake")
     - Quick Intro to **TCP** & **UDP**:
     - **TCP(Transmission Control Protocol)** -> This one is *connection-oriented*, meaning it establishes a connection between sender and receiver before data transfer, and one example is *web browsing*.
 It ensure that no data is lost along the way.
     - **UDP(User Datagram Protocol)** -> Where as, UDP is *connectionless*, it sends data without establishing a prior connection, and a few examples are *online gaming* and *video streaming*.
-It is not reliable, as data can be lost, it is focused on in faster transmission. <br>
+It is not reliable, as data can be lost, it is focused on in faster transmission.
 5. **Application Layer** -> This layer holds the *actual data*.
     - HTTP Request
     - DNS queries